What is RAID?

 Note: If you are setting up hardware RAID, you should consider installing MegaCLI for managing and communicating with RAID controllers.

 RAID is a useful and practical way to speed up server performance and ensure that no data is lost.
 Deciding what kind of setup is best for your business greatly depends on your priorities.
-Explore all the options and get all the advantages of this powerful tool and technique.
+Explore all the options and get all the advantages of this powerful tool and technique and with the help of phoenixNAP Free Raid Calculator, calculate how much array capacity you need for your RAID configuration.